Old-School SC BBQ in New Ellenton

 Carolina Bar-B-Que: a legend and simply one of South Carolina’s best and most well-respected BBQ restaurants.
 That is why it has been in business for over half a century.

-In addition, the SC Barbeque Association awarded them its highest recognition, labeling it “100-Mile BBQ,” barbecue so good it’s worth driving 100 miles for.
+In addition, the SC Barbeque Association awarded them its highest recognition, labeling it “100-Mile BBQ.”
+That’s their designation for barbecue so good it’s worth driving 100 miles for.

 Heck, even The Washington Post listed Carolina Bar-B-Que among its group of “South Carolina’s Best Barbecue” restaurants.
 If The Washington Post is writing about you, there must be a pretty good reason.

 And these aren’t the only accolades Carolina Bar-B-Que has earned.
 And the folks who run the place are appreciative.

 “It’s a privilege to be there,” owner Jess “Bubba” Walker said.
 “We are glad that people think that our food is that good.”